Report a Security Incident

 |Lost a personal device, external drive, or memory stick||SIU Lost and Found||If you have any personal information on the device you may need to contact all of your SIU and outside account holders.|

-Security incidents at SIU should be reported and investigated to determine if an incident requires an official “notification of exposure” as determined by SIU policy, contract agreements, State or Federal law, or regulations such as FERPA, HIPAA, PCI.
-Failure to report a suspected or actual incident may result in disciplinary action, legal action, and/or fines from regulatory entities.
-A major security breach will certainly result in a loss of trust in the University by our students, faculty, staff, vendors, and community.
+Security events at SIU should be reported and investigated to determine if an event requires an official “notification of exposure” as determined by SIU policy; contract agreements; state or federal law; or regulations such as FERPA, HIPAA, PCI.
+It is important to report suspected events promptly, so Security can determine if the event is a problem that needs to be resolved, or if the event is an actual security breach.
+Urgency in reporting and in taking action is essential, as a major security breach will certainly result in a loss of trust in the University by our students, faculty, staff, vendors, and community.
+Failure to report an event may result in disciplinary action, legal action, and/or fines from regulatory entities.